google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-javascript/tree-shaking/index.md

 production builds and selectively importing only what your application needs, you'll be proactively keeping your applications as thin as possible.
 That's good for performance, and by extension, your users.

+_Special thanks to Kristofer Baxter, Jason Miller, [Addy Osmani](/web/resources/contributors/addyosmani), [Jeff Posnick](/web/resources/contributors/jeffposnick), Sam Saccone, and [Philip Walton](/web/resources/contributors/philipwalton) for their valuable feedback, which significantly improved the quality of this article._